Easy - Authentic And Your Favorite Recipe Revealed!!- Authentic Indian Soya Chunks Curry

 - Use Tong or gloves to wash the Sisnu leaves thoroughly in running water.

-- Blanch them in boiling water for 2-3 minutes to neutralise the sting.
+- Blanch them in boiling water for 2-3 minutes to neutralize the sting.

 - Drain the leaves and set them aside.